You had a picture-perfect vision of nursing your baby that has disintegrated into days or weeks of tears, frustration and pain.

 - If you are crying more than 2 hours in a day or think you are not cut out for motherhood.

-You can get some free help that may be able to get you out of your current jam.
-There are free lactation consultations at my office every Tuesday from 10-Noon during the New Mother's Social Circle.
+You can get breastfeeding support that may be able to get you out of your current jam.
+Come to the Breastfeeding Café at my office every Thursday from 10-11:30.

 If you just need a little tune-up or some support around going back to work, weaning, pumping, solids, thrush, mastitis, toddlers, or some other mysterious thing, you can schedule a 15-30 minute targeted coaching session on whatever you are needing.
 It's a phone, Skype or office visit--whatever works for you.

-If you have painful feeds, an infant who is not gaining weight, an infant under 2 months, a colicky baby, a baby who arches, screams or sleeps during feeds, you can schedule a 90 minute consultation.
+If you have painful feeds, an infant who is not gaining weight, an infant under 2 months, a colicky baby, a baby who arches, screams or sleeps during feeds, a 90 minute consultation would be more helpful.
 It can be a home, phone, skype or office visit--whatever works for you.

 If you need more information about your particular situation: text or call me at (845) 750-4402